 - Next, make the jaggery syrup by mixing water with jaggery and bring it to a boil.
 The syrup should be runny.

 - Once the syrup is ready, drop the cheese balls into it and do not over crowd as the cheese balls needs space to grow in size.
-Cover the pan with a tight lid and let it cook for about 15 to 20 minutes at medium heat.
+Cover the pan with a tight lid and let it cook for about 15 minutes at medium heat.
 In the mean time, keep checking the consistency of the syrup.
-If it gets too thick, add some water and continue cooking the rasgullas.
+If it gets too thick, add some water and continue cooking the rasgullas by turning it around every few minutes.
 Once they are almost double in size, they’re ready.